Anne Atai Omoruto: Background and education

 She was born in Kumi District on November 22, 1956.
 She attended the Dr. S.N.
 Medical College, Jodhpur, in India, graduating with a Bachelor of Medicine and Bachelor of Surgery degree.
 Later, she graduated from Makerere University School of Medicine with a Master of Medicine in internal medicine.

 Work experience

 Atai was the chairperson of the Department of Family Medicine at the Makerere University Medical School and concurrently served as the chair of the Department of Community Medicine at the Mulago National Referral Hospital.

 2014 Ebola outbreak

 In July 2014, Omoruto was asked by the World Health Organization to respond to the Ebola crisis in Liberia.
 She brought with her a team of Ugandan health workers.
 Together they trained over one thousand Liberian works on the management of Ebola patients and protection against the disease.

 Illness and death

 Anne Atai Omoruto died on 5 May 2016 at the age of 59 years.
 The cause of death is reported as pancreatic cancer.

-Family

-She was the mother of five children Wamala Francis, Kiyai Dorothy Esther Ndiko, Ariong James Oscar, Atai Elisabeth Mary and Acom Victoria Ruth.